yoann-alves/fifty_rust_exercises/README.md

 # 🦀 Fifty Rust Exercises

-A structured journey through Rust fundamentals - from zero to competent.
+A structured journey through Rust fundamentals - from zero to maybe competent.

 ## 📖 Purpose